Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Stockingfoot waders have a sock-like bootie attached to the feet.
 They require separate wading boots, providing more versatility in terms of fit and performance.

-Stockingfoot waders are the more traditional waders; they are more adaptable, versatile, and often more comfortable.
+Stockingfoot waders are the most popular waders; they are more adaptable, versatile, and considerably more comfortable when walking.
 They come with a neoprene or plastic bootie that fits into a separate boot.
 You can match your wader to whatever wading boot fits you the best.
 Because the boot is individual, it makes for a more customizable fishing kit.
+You can have boots with felt bottoms to grip slime-covered rocks on trout streams and rubber-soled boots for muddy conditions and backcountry hikes.

 The best waders are made with multiple types and layers of fabric; (photo/Conni Mahoney)